 Who may apply?
-Girls 13 and older may apply to PEG and admissions will be based upon academic records and assessments of the student’s readiness for college.
+Girls 13 and older in their ninth grade year may apply to PEG and admissions will be based upon academic records and assessments of the student’s readiness for college.

 Will I take classes as part of PEG?
 You will develop an academic plan and select courses with the assistance of an academic advisor.
 All first-year PEGs take: